Blood Donation Benefits for Hair & Health: 7 Things You Can Donate While Alive

 Are you on the donor register?
-If you haven't yet signed up, you should definitely consider doing so - you could save someone's life!
-But you don't have to wait until you've passed away to be a donor; it is actually possible to donate certain parts of your body while you're still alive.
-Here's how you can give back by donating …
+If you haven't yet signed up, you should definitely consider doing so because you could save someone's life!
+But you don't have to wait until you've passed away to make a profound difference.
+It is actually possible to donate several vital tissues and organs while you're still alive.
+Many people even explore blood donation benefits for hair and overall cellular renewal, finding that giving back supports community wellness in more ways than one.
+If you want to enhance your overall self-care and community wellness, here is how you can give back by donating right now.

 1. Blood